FelimProject/football-analysis-felim/README.md

 Detection performance for **referees** is moderate with an mAP@50 of **0.915**, while the **ball** class shows lower performance due to its small object size and fewer training instances, achieving an mAP@50 of **0.352**.

-Overall, the model demonstrates strong capability in detecting major football match entities such as players, goalkeepers, and referees, while further improvements may be required to enhance ball detection accuracy.
+Overall, the model demonstrates strong capability in detecting major football match entities such as players,balls and referees, while further improvements may be required to enhance ball detection accuracy.

 ## Dataset Description